 4. Read up on different philosophies on dog training and get educated.
 Just like people and children can be so different, so can puppies.
 What worked for your previous dog might not work for your new dog.
 Our favorite book is The Monks of New Skete.
 They are all about how to become your dog’s best friend and cover a range of topics.

 5. Puppy Kindergarten!
 Ask your breeder if they provide a Puppy Kindergarten Program or if they are associated with a Puppy Kindergarten program.
 This is usually a week extra where they stay with some of their siblings and get a head start on potty and crate training.
 This is a great stepping stone for puppies as they don’t get cut off cold turkey from their mama and the pack.
 Talk to your breeder about whether or not they provide this service.
-Check out our Puppy K page to find out more about what it is like.

 Congratulations on your new puppy!!!